datar/low-latency-system/index.md

 A collection of everything about low latency system.

-The goal is to collect resouces to help people to get better performance in their system.
+The goal is to collect resources to help people to get better performance in their system.

 ## Level a message
 If you have anything about this project, please submit a [GitHub issue here](https://github.com/datar/low-latency-system/issues).